-Easter is almost here and I really have to share this with you.
-It is a must make, must eat and a definite repeat!
+Easter is almost here and I really have to share this feta and ricotta cheese filo wraps with you.
+It is a must make, must eat and a definite and guaranteed repeat!
 It’s the best thing in the world if you ask me.
 These will definitely be on my Easter table this coming weekend.

 Okay, the pastry in this recipe isn’t a homemade one since this takes proper time, so much patience and not to mention the amount of skill to produce something like that resembling a thin sheet of paper.
 It’s not easy!

 It also requires a fair amount of space to progressively roll and stretch to what it’ll have to end up in a single thin and very large sheet with constant flouring between every layer to prevent tearing and also drying out.
 Amazing!

 I can’t do it!!
 Skill maybe I will manage to find some (my grandma used to make it so hopefully a bit of that genes lie within 😊) but patience….?
 No, thanks, that’s what I won’t find unless I could buy some somewhere… any tips?😁🙏

 I’m really happy, 😊 thankful and grateful though that the filo pastry nowadays can easily be found and it is available to buy in almost any supermarket, both, fresh and frozen.

 For this filo rolls which are Börek style I always use spinach or dill and feta mixed with ricotta cheese filling.